pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-intro.md

 ### Objectives

 -	Familiarize yourself with the Oracle Cloud Infrastructure.
--	Backup your local database to the Oracle Cloud.
 -	Create a Virtual Cloud Network (VCN).
 -	Create Database Cloud Service.
 -   SSH configuration.